matn7/CS-Notes/src/main/java/basic_java/hearts/IMMUTABLE.md

-## :star: :heart: Immutable class
+## :star: :heart: Immutable class.

-- Immutable objects are instances whose state doesn't change after it has been initialized
+- Immutable objects are instances whose state doesn't change after it has been initialized.
 - Advantage of immutability comes with **concurrency**.
-It is difficult to maintain correctness in mutable objects as multiple threads could be trying to change the state of the same object, leading to some threads seeing a different state of the same object, depending on the timing of the reads and writes to the said object
+It is difficult to maintain correctness in mutable objects as multiple threads could be trying to change the state of the same object, leading to some threads seeing a different state of the same object, depending on the timing of the reads and writes to the said object.
-- By having an immutable object, one can ensure that all threads that are looking at the object will be seeing the same state, as the state of an immutable object will not change
+- By having an immutable object, one can ensure that all threads that are looking at the object will be seeing the same state, as the state of an immutable object will not change.
 - Rules define a simple strategy for creating immutable objects:
-    - Don't provide **setter methods** - methods that modify fields or objects referred to by fields
+    - Don't provide **setter methods** - methods that modify fields or objects referred to by fields.
-    - Make all fields **final** and **private**
+    - Make all fields **final** and **private**.
     - Don't allow subclasses to override methods.
 The simplest way to do this is to declare the class as **final**.
-    A more sophisticated approach is to make the constructor private and construct instances in factory methods
+    A more sophisticated approach is to make the constructor private and construct instances in factory methods.
-    - If the instance fields include reference to mutable objects, don't allow these objects to be changed
+    - If the instance fields include reference to mutable objects, don't allow these objects to be changed.
-    - Don't provide methods that modify the mutable objects
+    - Don't provide methods that modify the mutable objects.
     - Don't share references to the mutable objects.
 Never store references to external, mutable object passed to constructor.
     If necessary create copies, and store reference to the copies.
-Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods
+Similarly, create copies of your internal mutable objects when necessary to avoid returning the originals in your methods.

-### Example with mutable refs
+### Example with mutable refs.

 ```java
 class Point {